nvaklinov/nvaklinov/README.md

 ## 🏗️ My Projects

+- Daap on Etherium blockchain with Solidity and Python
 - Scalable backend with python and kafka
 - Flask application with OAUTH
 - FastAPI and microservices